jpnarkinsky/fhir-openapi-generator/README.md

 # FHIR OpenApi Generator

-This is a node library that converts a FHIR CapabilityStatement into OpenAPI definitions.
+This is an (incomplete) node library that converts a FHIR CapabilityStatement into OpenAPI definitions.
 This is useful because once you have an OpenAPI file, you can use all the tooling avaialble for OpenAPI for your FHIR server.